nanddeepn/hack-together-m365-groups-manager/README.md

 Office 365 Groups is the foundational membership service, that drives all teamwork across Microsoft 365.
 Once in a group, we can get the benefits of the group-connected services like shared Outlook inbox, shared calendar, SharePoint site, Planner, Power BI, Yammer, and MS Teams.

 This application gives a consolidated view of the Microsoft 365 groups owned by an user, as well they are member of it.
 This solution will help an individual to manage their group membership better.
+The application uses the [Microsoft Graph APIs for groups](https://learn.microsoft.com/en-us/graph/api/resources/group?view=graph-rest-1.0).

 This application will help organizations to achieve sustainability by ensuring the group well-being and reduce the carbon emissions by helping the owners to make quick decisions about the groups to manage and get rid off.